-Petrus has not paid any dividends on the outstanding Common Shares.
-Payment of dividends in the future, if any, will be dependent on, among other things, our cash flow, results of operations, financial condition and the need for funds to finance ongoing operations and other considerations, as the Board of Directors considers relevant.
+The Corporation has not paid any dividends on the outstanding Common Shares.
+Payment of dividends in the future will be dependent on, among other things, cash flow, results of operations, financial condition of the Corporation, the need for funds to finance ongoing operations and other considerations, as the Board considers relevant.